NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 - **Step 2**: Make an Account and Have at Least 10,010 XEM.

-  10,000 XEM to be able to participate in the Supernode Program, and ~10 XEM to be able to pay the fees for activating delegated harvesting and sending the enrollment message.
-(You will need to re-enroll in the Supernode Program every month - 10 XEM should be enough to cover fees for at least a year.)
+  10,000 XEM to be able to participate in the Supernode Program, and ~10 XEM to pay the fees for activating delegated harvesting and sending the enrollment message.
+(You will need to re-enroll in the Supernode Program every month - 10 XEM should be enough to cover transaction fees for at least a year.)

 - **Step 3**: Activate Delegated Harvesting on Your Main Account.

-  The tutorial for NEM Wallet delegated harvesting can be found [here](https://nemproject.github.io/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.html).
+  The tutorial for NEM Wallet delegated harvesting can be found [here](/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.html).

   Remember, 6 hours must pass before you can start harvesting, but for the sake of the Supernode Program, once you have the delegated private key (which is available instantly), you may proceed.
 (Please make sure to get the private key from the **delegated** harvesting account, not your main account and not either of the public keys.)

-  To find your **delegated** private key go to Services -> Delegated Harvesting -> Manage delegated account.
-Choose "Show delegated account keys", and put the password to reveal the delegated private key.

   It's important to understand the difference between Main and Delegated Key Pairs which are used in NEM:
   - Main - Is used to control funds for your account.
 If the main private key will be stolen all funds could be transferred to another account.
-Never expose your Main Private Key!
+Never expose or share your Main Private Key!
   - Delegated - Is used to control delegated harvesting.
 If the delegated private key will be stolen your funds are safe.
 You'll be also able to change the compromised delegated account linked to your Main account.

-  For NEM node and Servant configuration you should use always **Delegated** keys.
+  For NEM node and Servant configuration you should use **Delegated** keys.
+  To find your delegated private key go to Services -> Delegated Harvesting -> Manage delegated account.
+Choose "Show delegated account keys", and put the password to reveal the delegated private key.

 - **Step 4**: Setup NEM Node.

   If you don't have a NEM node, you need to set up it first.
-The tutorial can be found [here](https://nemproject.github.io/nem-docs/pages/Guides/node-operation/docs.en.html).
+The tutorial can be found [here](/nem-docs/pages/Guides/node-operation/docs.en.html).

 - **Step 5**: Shutdown the NIS Client, if Running.